-Engaged in buying, selling, distributing, marketing, at wholesale and retail, of all kinds of goods, commodities, wares and merchandise across eight key categories comprising furniture, hardware, appliances, tiles, sanitary wares, homewares, linens, and construction materials.
+AllHome Corp. engaged in buying, selling, distributing, marketing, at wholesale and retail, of all kinds of goods, commodities, wares and merchandise across eight key categories comprising furniture, hardware, appliances, tiles, sanitary wares, homewares, linens, and construction materials.
 AllHome has 45 stores and is aggressively expanding across the Philippines.